-- 5.69 An authorised undertaking shall ensure that its internal model, and in particular, the calculation of the probability distribution forecast underlying it, complies with the criteria set out in paragraphs 5.70 to 5.76. - 5.70 The methods used to calculate the probability distribution forecast shall be: - (a) based on adequate, applicable and relevant actuarial and statistical techniques; - (b) consistent with the methods used to calculate technical provisions; and - (c) based upon current and credible information and realistic assumptions. - 5.71 An authorised undertaking shall be able to justify the assumptions underlying its internal model to the competent authority. - 5.72 The data used for the internal model shall be accurate, complete and appropriate.
-An authorised undertaking shall update the data sets used in the calculation of the probability distribution forecast at least annually. - 5.73 Irrespective of the method chosen to calculate the probability distribution forecast, the ability of the internal model to rank risk shall be sufficient to ensure that it is widely used in and plays an important role in the system of governance of an authorised undertaking, in particular its risk-management system and decision-making processes, and capital allocation in accordance with paragraphs 5.66 to 5.68. - 5.74 The internal model shall cover all of the material risks to which an authorised undertaking is exposed, including at least, the risks set out in paragraph 5.4(b).
+- 5.5.76 An authorised undertaking shall ensure that its internal model, and in particular, the calculation of the probability distribution forecast underlying it, complies with the criteria set out in paragraphs 5.5.76 to 5.5.82. - 5.5.77 The methods used to calculate the probability distribution forecast shall be: - (a) based on adequate, applicable and relevant actuarial and statistical techniques; - (b)consistent with the methods used to calculate technical provisions; and - (c)based upon current and credible information and realistic assumptions. - 5.5.78 An authorised undertaking shall be able to justify the assumptions underlying its internal model to the competent authority. - 5.5.79 The data used for the internal model shall be accurate, complete and appropriate.
+An authorised undertaking shall update the data sets used in the calculation of the probability distribution forecast at least annually. - 5.5.80 No particular method for the calculation of the probability distribution forecast shall be determined by this Chapter.
+Irrespective of the method chosen by the authorised undertaking to calculate the probability distribution forecast, the ability of the internal model to rank risk shall be sufficient to ensure that it is widely used in and plays an important role in the system of governance of an authorised undertaking, in particular its risk-management system and decision-making processes, and capital allocation in accordance with paragraphs 5.5.72 to 5.5.74. - 5.5.81 The internal model shall cover all of the material risks to which an authorised undertaking is exposed, including at least, the risks set out in paragraph 5.5.4(b). - 5.5.82 An authorised undertaking's internal model may take into account: - (a) the dependencies within and across risk categories when calculating the diversification effects within the internal model, provided that the competent authority is satisfied that the undertaking's system used for measuring those diversification effects is adequate;

-- 5.75 An authorised undertaking's internal model shall only take into account: - (a) as regards diversification effects, dependencies within and across risk categories, provided that the competent authority is satisfied, as part of the internal model approval, that the undertaking's system used for measuring those diversification effects is adequate; - (b) the effect of risk-mitigation techniques, if and to the extent that credit risk and other risks arising from the use of risk-mitigation techniques are properly reflected in the internal model; and - (c) future management actions, if and to the extent: - (i) that they are future management actions that the undertaking would reasonably expect to carry out in specific circumstances.; and - (ii) the undertaking makes allowance in its internal model for the time necessary to implement such actions. - 5.76 In its internal model, an authorised undertaking shall: - (a) accurately assess: - (i) the particular risks associated with financial guarantees and any contractual options where material; and - (ii) the risks associated with both policyholder options and the undertaking's contractual options, taking into account the impact that future changes in financial and non-financial conditions may have on the exercise of those options;
+- (b) the effect of risk-mitigation techniques, provided that credit risk and other risks arising from the use of risk-mitigation techniques are properly reflected in the internal model; and - (c) future management actions that the undertaking would reasonably expect to carry out in specific circumstances and make allowance for this in its internal model for the time necessary to implement such actions. - 5.5.83 In its internal model, an authorised undertaking shall: - (a) accurately assess: - (i) the particular risks associated with financial guarantees and any contractual options where material; and - (ii)the risks associated with both policyholder options and the undertaking's contractual options, taking into account the impact that future changes in financial and non-financial conditions may have on the exercise of those options;